fatuhoku/cabal-teamcity-plugin/README.markdown

 # Cabal Teamcity Build Runner Plugin
-Painless continuous integration for Haskell.
+(Relatively) painless continuous integration for Haskell.

 ### Known issues
 There are a good number of issues with this plugin which arise from a single implementation detail of the plugin.
 All the trouble comes from the fact that the plugin was written to be _unintrusive_ to either the Cabal or